jtessieau/mern-stack/README.md

 # MERN Stack

-A exemple of MERN Stack following the guide from [Taversy Media](https://youtu.be/-0exw-9YJBo).
+A exemple of MERN Stack following the guide from [Traversy Media](https://youtu.be/-0exw-9YJBo).